Junction grammar: Review of theoretical and practical highlights

+Cross-fertilization

 Some theoreticians have suggested that it would be productive to merge certain features of junction grammar with other models.
-Millett and Lonsdale, in fact, have proposed an expansion of Tree Adjoining Grammar (TAG) to create junction trees.
+Millett and Lonsdale, in fact, have proposed an expansion of tree adjoining grammar (TAG) to create junction trees.

-JG Upgrade Model
+JG upgrade model

-Orders of Specificity
+Orders of specificity

-In planning for systematic expansion of the JG model of language, ‘elevator shafts’ were included in its original layout for the eventual incorporation of modules to deal with such phenomena as sensation, cognition, mental modeling, and communication - all of these being considered integral to the operation of language in its natural setting.
-Inasmuch as the addition of modules entails addition of data types and their dictionaries, reference was made in the literature to such future expansion as a function of `orders of specificity,' with each module or significant rule refinement ascending to a higher order, as it were.
+In planning for systematic expansion of the JG model of language, "elevator shafts" were included in its original layout for the eventual incorporation of modules to deal with such phenomena as sensation, cognition, mental modeling, and communication - all of these being considered integral to the operation of language in its natural setting.
+Inasmuch as the addition of modules entails addition of data types and their dictionaries, reference was made in the literature to such future expansion as a function of orders of specificity, with each module or significant rule refinement ascending to a higher order.

-`LANGUAGE, THOUGHT, and REALITY'
+Language, thought, and reality

-JG had - through its use of non-verbal data types - tacitly implemented Whorf’s expanded definition of language from its inception.
+JG had - through its use of non-verbal data types - tacitly implemented Whorf's expanded definition of language from its inception.
 To wit: